 a.
-A student entering the Computer Systems Technology degree program must schedule an interview with the MSCST program director and must complete a separate program application form.
+A student entering the Computer Systems Technology degree program must schedule an interview with the b.

-b.
 The MSCST applicant must submit a score of 900 or better obtained by adding the verbal and quantitative portions of the GRE.
 The GRE must be taken prior to admission to the program.